sshahar1/SpringBootWorkshop/README.md

 * Change the profile
 * Use external properties file
 5. Change the application server from tomcat to Jetty
+* How come we didn't need to set tomcat before?
 * Why is the application log so thin?